Instructions to authors

 Sequencing studies in rare diseases may at times identify a small set of candidate genes where the standards for proof of causality (such as multiple private or de novo mutations in the same gene in unrelated cases) have not been met for any individual gene.
 We would still consider publication of manuscripts highlighting such candidate genes if the genetic evidence is strong and is accompanied by supportive functional data.
 Because the purpose of publishing these sorts of manuscripts is to highlight candidate genes that could be prioritized in future studies, the manuscript should clearly state that causality has not been definitively established and that additional studies are required.
 Furthermore, because these studies are not definitive, the impact (and likelihood of acceptance for publication) will be increased by making the variant calls and phenotypic description available in a database in a way that will permit access by other researchers.

 The molecular analysis of other organisms such as yeast, fly, worm, zebrafish or mouse is also of interest where such studies are relevant to the understanding of the function of human genes.
 It is editorial policy not to publish Methods papers unless they include information of substantial biological significance.

-There is considerable need to integrate the new disciplines of comparative genomics and proteomics with modern genetics.
-We encourage contributions describing computational studies that generate provocative hypotheses for directing experimental research.
+There is considerable need to use computational biology to integrate other biological data types with genetic studies.
+We encourage contributions describing computational studies that generate provocative hypotheses for directing experimental research, as long as there is robust independent validation (experimentally or through computational analysis of truly independent data sets) of the computational results.
 By providing such hypotheses through the pages of Human Molecular Genetics, computational biology will improve its impact on genetics research.

 SUBMISSION OF MANUSCRIPTS